 Housing for Students who Identify as Gender Variant or Transgender

 First Year Students

-The Director of Residential Programs will be in touch, via email, with any students whose gender recorded on the new student housing questionnaire does not match the legal sex recorded in the University's data collection system.
-If you would like to initiate this conversation in an alternative way, you have questions about this housing process or if you would like to learn more about your housing options available for students who identify as gender variant or transgender, please contact the Director of Residential Programs at 401-863-3500.
+The Associate Director of Residential Life will be in touch, via email, with any students whose gender recorded on the new student housing questionnaire does not match the legal sex recorded in the University's data collection system.
+If you would like to initiate this conversation in an alternative way, you have questions about this housing process or if you would like to learn more about your housing options available for students who identify as gender variant or transgender, please contact the Associate Director of Residential Life at 401-863-3500.

 All residential staff receives education and training around gender identity and gender expression.

 Upper-class students select housing through the Housing Lottery held each spring and students have the option to select gender neutral housing assignments.

 All suites and apartments in Young Orchard, Vartan Gregorian Quad, Morriss Hall, Wriston Quad, Barbour Apartments, and the Graduate Center Towers have the option of being gender-neutral housing.
 In addition, Minden suites (i.e. sets of rooms with independent access to the hallway, not the multi-room triples) are designated as gender- neutral housing optional.
 Double rooms in Marcy, Goddard, Harkness, Caswell, New Pembroke #1 and New Pembroke #2 have the option of being gender-neutral housing.

 These designated suites and double rooms are made available in the Housing Lottery and selected in the exact same manner as all other housing units - a gender- neutral optional housing designation simply means that either a single-gender group or mixed-gender group may select these rooms, suites, or apartments.
 The selection of gender neutral housing optional units will be by student choice only; no student will be assigned to a gender neutral living situation without his or her express consent.